-Research grants are awarded to stimulate the development and submission of major multidisciplinary research proposals from investigators in the life sciences to government or private agencies.
+Research grants are awarded to encourage regional collaboration and to stimulate the development and submission of major multidisciplinary proposals from life sciences researchers to government or private funding agencies.

 Blue KC Outcomes Research Grants – Grants awarded under this funding mechanism are applied research projects that improve the quality of the healthcare process, reduce healthcare costs, improve effectiveness, efficiency or efficacy of some aspect of the healthcare process, and/or improve access to healthcare.

 Patton Trust Research Development Grant Program – This funding mechanism specifically focuses on the genetic basis of diseases that predominately affect children and do not require inter-institutional collaborations.

 Nexus of Animal and Human Health Research Grants – Nexus opportunities represent a broad range of biomedical research activities, ranging from using naturally occurring diseases in animals as a model for assessing human drug efficacy to re purposing human drugs for use in animal disease.
 Click here for RFP